jbokt/OktaAdminScripts/README.md

 ```
 This command will output the result of the call to the command line.

+- Import file should be called users.csv
+- This script will convert username/email to Unique user ID, which is required to add users to a group via API

 ## Check user state/status from a CSV

 Run the following command in the root directory: